How are sliding wardrobe doors made?

 What do I need to measure for a sliding wardrobe door?

 Next, you need to measure the floor to ceiling height; you must do this in 3 different places to check for any differences in height.

 Which style do I need?

-We have a range of full-length, millennium and oriental sliding doors available that will suit any room, with a variety of materials and finishes.
+We have a wide range of full-length and panelled sliding doors available that will suit any room, with a variety of materials and finishes.
 You can even mix and match panelled doors with bars and mix them with full length mirrors, the list is endless.

 How many sliding wardrobe doors do I need?